Billxzliu/SVFNeoGraph/README.md

 # How to use
 1. Modify the target Neo4j database information path in `import.py`
 2. Run the command `python import.py your_dot_file.dot`
-3. Check in your Neo4j Client.
+3. Check it in your Neo4j Client.